What is Human Trafficking?

 Human trafficking is a crime that involves the use of force, fraud, or coercion to obtain labor or a commercial sex act.
 All commercial sex involving a minor is legally considered human trafficking, regardless of force, fraud, or coercion.

-Victims can be anyone – regardless of race, color, national origin, disability, religion, age, sex, sexual orientation, socioeconomic status, education level, or citizenship status.
+Victims can be anyone – regardless of race, color, national origin, disability, religion, age, sex, sexual orientation, socioeconomic status, or education level.
 Similarly, perpetrators of this crime also vary.
 Traffickers can be family members, partners, acquaintances, and strangers.
 They can act alone or as part of an organized criminal enterprise.

 Signs of Human Trafficking